 Dr. Kong received the B.S. degree from the Huazhong University of Science and Technology, Wuhan, China, in 1998, the M.S. degree from Shanghai Jiao Tong University, Shanghai, China, in 2001, and the Ph.D. degree from the University of Texas at Dallas, Richardson, USA, in 2005, all in computer science.
-He has been an Associate Professor of computer science with North Dakota State University, Fargo, USA, since 2012.
+He is a full Professor of Computer Science with North Dakota State University, Fargo, USA.
 His research and teaching interests include human–computer interaction, visual languages, and software engineering.
 Especially, he is interested in designing security and usable systems and improving the software security from the perspective of interface design.

 Dr. Pratap Kotala

-Dr. Kotala is a Senior Lecturer in Computer Science at NDSU.
+Dr. Kotala is an Assistant Professor of Practice in Computer Science at NDSU.
 In over 18 years, he has taught a variety of Computer Science courses at both undergraduate and graduate level.
 He also has two years of industry experience as an IT consultant in the Health Insurance industry.
 His broad research interests include Cybersecurity, Software Engineering and Data Mining.

 He is actively involved in developing the Graduate Certification program in Cybersecurity and the effort towards a National Center for Excellence for Cybersecurity recognition at NDSU.
 In June 2017, Dr. Kotala will be leading the Cyber Analyst workshop during the UCodeGirl summer camp for middle and high school girls.
 Recently, he was part of the panel discussion on Filling the Demand and Need for an Educated Cyber Security Workforce at the ND Cybersecurity Conference held in March, 2017.
 In June, 2016, Dr. Kotala led the Cybersecurity workshop for Nurturing American Tribal Undergraduate Research and Education (NATURE) Summer camp.
 He had the opportunity to participate and learn about lean methodologies for solving Department of Defense and Intelligence community problems during the “Hacking for Defense” educator's seminar at Stanford University in August, 2016.